We take a close look at MTN-Qhubeka sprinter Theo Bos's team bike. Photos by Andy Jones

 Its range-topping aero offering, the S5, was Bos’s bike of choice for the season-opening Challenge Majorca and he lined up at the Trofeo Playa de Palma with his full sprint-specific set-up: deep carbon rims and a time trial-specific saddle to help him get in as aerodynamic a riding position as possible.

-Everything you need to know about the 2018 pro team bikes, including frame manufacturers, groupset and wheel sponsors, and finishing…
+Everything you need to know about the 2018 Tour de France bikes, including frame manufacturers, groupset and wheel sponsors, and…

 While proven to be exceedingly slippery through the air, the highly sculpted tubing and awkward lines of the S5 have divided aesthetic opinion in previous incarnations.